 The loss of image should not be underestimated.
 88 per cent of users return to a website less often after a bad experience - for example extremely long loading times.
 Not only may you miss new visitors who may never return, but your regular customers are likely to be upset and blame you for the downtime.

-If you don't manage to talk to your hoster quickly to get them to shut down the server, you could end up with terabytes of expensive bandwidth overruns.
+If you can't talk to yours host quickly to get it to shut down the server, you could end up with terabytes of expensive bandwidth overruns.

 The good news is: While DDoS attacks can have enormous consequences, they are not a direct security risk.
 Your website can be removed from the internet - but the login information and user names are not automatically compromised.

 Why are websites targeted by a DDoS attack?